jeremymrhodes/DC_with_Kerberos/README.md

 - 👋 Hi, I’m @jeremymrhodes
 - 👀 I’m interested in ...
 Learning how this platform works.
 - 🌱 I’m currently learning ...
-More to follow.
+How to setup a network with DC and Kerberos with Cisco PacketTracer.
 - 💞️ I’m looking to collaborate on ...
 Solo for now.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 What the fuck?